yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 # Deployment

 There are several ways to deploy the Processing Unit Container into the Service Grid.
-Are all detailed extensively in the [.NET Processing Unit Data Example|Your First XTP Application#Deployment] section.
+Are all detailed extensively in the depanlink.NET Processing Unit Data Exampletengahlink./your-first-xtp-application.html#Deploymentbelakanglink section.

 The most straightforward way is to use the GigaSpaces Management Center for deployment.